navigation

 Non-price competition is also closely related to brand perception.
 After all, in some cases there is really little scope for quality variation between two products.
 Take jeans, for example.
 Individual producers have a limited influence on their quality.
 For this reason, some manufacturers launch several brands on the market, giving the impression that some of them offer high-quality jeans, while others are slightly weaker.
 In the long run, such an approach may not guarantee success because the brand advantage in this model results from consumer trends.

-While they currently work in their favor, the same consumer trends may also lead to their downfall.
-If consumers no longer perceive a given clothing brand as fashionable, the manufacturer may not be able to continue to charge high prices for its products.
-In this tactic brand image is essential.
-Adopting a non-price competition strategy allows some firms to charge higher prices for seemingly identical products.
-How is this possible?
-Because consumers see value in the brand itself.
-This is perfectly visible on the example of basic food products, such as flour or butter.
+While they are now working to their advantage, the same consumer trends can also lead to their collapse.
+If consumers no longer see a clothing brand as fashionable, the manufacturer may not be able to continue to charge high prices for its products.
+In this tactic, brand image is essential.
+Adopting a non-price competition strategy allows some firms to charge higher prices for apparently identical products.
+How it's possible?
+Because consumers see the value in the brand itself.
+This is clearly seen in the example of basic foods such as flour or butter.
 Branded products are more popular than store brands, although they cost more.

 Non-price competition and marketing activities